VolatileDream/kaleidoscope-layer-lighter/README.md

 const struct LayerSpec specs [] =
     {
-      // this is almost equivalent to the NumPad setup, but LightLayer doesn't change
+      // this is almost equivalent to the NumPad setup, but LayerLight doesn't change
       // the value of the NumLock for users.
       { layer: LAYER_NUMPAD, color: CRGB(160,0,0) },
       { layer: LAYER_GAMING, color: CRGB(0,160,0) }